ercrema/Lundy_et_al_2024/README.md

 * `c14rice.RData` ...
 R image file containing R objects required for analyses.
 Generated using `prepare_data.R`, `R14CDB.csv`, and `prefecture_region_match.csv`.
 * `seeds_2.10. csv` ...
 Spreadsheet containing previously published seed impression data from Tokai and Central Highlands
 ### images
-* `phase_sitemap.R...
+* `phase_sitemap.R`...
 Contains an Rscript for generating constrained arrival of rice in Tokai and Central Highlands and site map for fig. 1 in manuscript.
 ### results
 * `StattestORA` ... contains results from statistical analysis of ORA results reported in manuscript from
 * `phase.RData` and `phase_constrained...
 RData` ...
 Contains the R script for running the unconstrained and constrained versions of the hierarhichal Bayesian phase models.
 Results are shown in figure produced by phase contrained and site map.R
-* `table_seed_freq.csv... table of seed impression frequencies
+* `table_seed_freq.csv`... table of seed impression frequencies

 ### manuscript
 To be added after acceptance from journal